Academic Standing

 - The degree audit will show you what program requirements you have outstanding.

-What Are The Components of a Degree Audit?
+What Are The Components of Student Planning?

 The top portion will have your personalized information including; name, program of study, student number, email address, and "Catalog" year which reflects the year you started the program